 Virtual Chapter Growth — The membership of Surviving Spouse Virtual Chapter continues to grow, with 126 surviving spouses from 28 different states.
 The next meeting will be Jan.
 21 at 1 p.m., Eastern.
 For more information, email firstname.lastname@example.org or go to the surviving spouse section of MOAA.org.

-Advocacy Efforts — SSAC members stormed the Hill with MOAA in April with television station WUSA-9 in Washington, D.C., recording our visit with Sen. Doug Jones and others.
+Advocacy Efforts — Surviving spouses stormed the Hill with MOAA in April with television station WUSA-9 in Washington, D.C., recording our visit with Sen. Doug Jones and others.

-Newsletter Content — Members of the committee wrote a monthly “Surviving Spouse Corner,” which can be found on MOAA.org.
+Newsletter Content — Our members wrote a monthly “Surviving Spouse Corner,” which can be found on MOAA.org.

 Surviving Spouse Liaison Excellence Award — We selected Jayne Henley-Davis, surviving spouse liaison for the Hawaii Aloha Chapter, as the 2019 recipient of Surviving Spouse Liaison Excellence Award.
 Read more about her work and service to her chapter.